ABOUT THE HOBBY SCHOOL OF PUBLIC AFFAIRS

 The research portfolio of the Hobby School encompasses study and analysis of local, national and global public policy issues.
 The school is known for advanced expertise in creative quantitative and data analytics across a variety of disciplines.
 Our team of faculty and student researchers often collaborate with colleagues across UH, with other universities, research institutes and public and private partners.
 Recent reports and studies have focused on impacts from the COVID-19 pandemic, natural disasters, the opioid epidemic in Texas, energy policy and electoral and voting trends.
 The Hobby School is home to various research centers such as the Center for Public Policy and the Elizabeth D. Rockwell Center on Ethics and Leadership.

-The Hobby School of Public Affairs is a full member of the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) and Institutional Member of the Association for Public Policy Analysis & Management (APPAM).
-The Hobby School also maintains a Pi Alpha Alpha chapter, which is the global honors society for public affairs and administration.
+The Hobby School’s Master of Public Policy is a Network of Schools of Public Policy, Affairs, and Administration (NASPAA) accredited degree program.
+It ranked among the top 100 public policy programs in the country by the U.S. News & World Report.
+The Hobby School is a Full Member of NASPAA and an Institutional Member of the Association for Public Policy Analysis & Management (APPAM).
+The Hobby School also maintains a Pi Alpha Alpha chapter, the global honors society for public affairs and administration.